Erikvdv/litelement-realworld/README.md

 This LitElement Real World app is based on [PWA Starter Kit](https://pwa-starter-kit.polymer-project.org/) sample app.

 The code is written in Typescript and the build is done with Webpack.
 It is using Redux for state management.
+And it uses Page.js for routing.

 Shadow-DOM is disabled as it is relying on the external RealWorld app stylesheet.